TotallyInformation/node-red-contrib-uibuilder/README.md

 If you want to use the VueJS based templates, you will need to install `vue` and `bootstrap-vue` libraries.

 The included [VueJS](https://github.com/vuejs/vue#readme), [bootstrap](https://getbootstrap.com/) and [bootstrap-vue](https://bootstrap-vue.js.org/) templates make for a really easy to use initial setup that is very easy to use but powerful to build any kind of web user interface.
 The template files should give you some ideas on how to use everything.

-### 2.5.
-Additional Documentation

-Check out the [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki) for more information, help and examples.

-Also check out the [technical documentation](https://totallyinformation.github.io/node-red-contrib-uibuilder) site.
-This is also available from within the Node-RED Editor by selecting a uibuilder node and clicking on the link in the help sidebar or by opening the configuration for a uibuilder node and clicking on the "Tech Docs" button.

 _[back to top](#contents)_